TooTouch/U-Net_Segmentation_with_Tensorboard/README.md

 # Overview

 ## Data
-The original dataset is from [isbi challenge](http://brainiac2.mit.edu/isbi_challenge/home), and I've downloaded it and done the pre-processing.
+The original dataset is from [ISBI challenge](http://brainiac2.mit.edu/isbi_challenge/home), and I've downloaded it and done the pre-processing.

 You can find it in folder data/membrane.